 Improved Sleep Quality

-There is also a belief that drinking a cup or two of lavender tea can help in improving sleep quality.
-A 2015 study was conducted in Taiwan among eight postnatal women with poor sleep quality to determine the effect of lavender tea consumption on sleep quality (2).
+There is a belief that drinking a cup or two of lavender tea can help in improving sleep quality.
+A 2015 study was conducted in Taiwan among 80 postnatal women with poor sleep quality to determine the effect of lavender tea consumption on sleep quality (2).

 The women in the experimental group were required to drink one cup of lavender tea after spending ample time smelling the aroma of the tea.
 Women in the control group only received regular postpartum care (2).

-After two weeks, the researchers evaluated the effects of consuming the tea on the women’s sleeping patterns and quality.
-The study findings revealed that the sweet and relaxing aroma of the tea helped the women unwind and was associated with better sleeping patterns (2).
+After two weeks, the researchers evaluated the effects of consuming the tea.
+The study findings revealed that the women in the lavender tea group perceived less fatigue, less depression, and greater bonding with their infants (2).

 That said, there is not enough concrete evidence to show that lavender tea improves sleep quality.
 More research is required to prove this before healthcare researchers adopt this theory (2).